 Be clear about your goals.

-Once you know to whom you want to speak, you’ll need to define what you want that person (and all others reading the material) to do.
+Once you know to whom you want to speak, you’ll need to define what you want that person (and all other readers) to do.
 Usually, there is one ideal action, and that would most likely be one of these:

 - Buy something.